srobo/kitbook/docs/volunteering/git-and-github.md

 We have a large number of repositories and so consideration should be given before any more are created.
-As we are in the process of moving from another hosting solution (`cgit` on a server of our own) to GitHub, this is doubly the case as there may be an existing but not-yet migrated repository which should be used.
+As we are in the process of moving from another hosting solution ([`cgit` on a server of our own][sr-cgit]) to GitHub, this is doubly the case as there may be an existing but not-yet migrated repository which should be used.

 For content which varies by year (for example the rules of the competition game or arena layout) we prefer to have a single repository which either has a single